Lutz-Pfannenschmidt/Lutz-Pfannenschmidt/README.md

 - 👋 Hi, I’m @Lutz-Pfannenschmidt
 - 👀 I’m interested in Web and API development
-- 🌱 I’m currently learning how to Analyse Sattelite data
+- 🌱 I’m currently developing an incidence response tool
 - 📫 How to reach me lutz@lutz-pfannenschmidt.de

 <!---